Get the Veteran Jobs Newsletter

 Step 2: Research.
 Even if you are interested in the same general field in which you've been working while in the military, you need to research career progressions and get advice on interviewing again.

-Use the Military Skills Translator with Personality Assessment and pay close attention to the optional fields where you can put in your civilian work experience or any additional civilian accreditations you've earned since leaving the service.
-Use the personality assessment to discover if there are career paths you haven't thought of yet that may be attractive to you.
+Use the Military Skills Translator and pay close attention to the optional fields where you can put in your civilian work experience or any additional civilian accreditations you've earned since leaving the service.

 Finally, if you have a security clearance, look at employers who are specifically looking for those with active clearances.